Can I Be Arrested for Drugs That Aren't Mine?

 Stay Calm and Remain Silent

-If you're arrested for drugs, stay calm and say nothing beyond identifying yourself.
+If you're arrested for possession of drugs, stay calm and say nothing beyond identifying yourself.
 Do not attempt to justify, explain, or argue your innocence on the spot—anything you say may be misinterpreted and used against you in court.

 Request Legal Representation Immediately